Last Updated on

 Continue reading to get the full story (and some other recommendations).

-When it comes to the fingerboard on a smaller guitar, you are going to want to purchase a guitar that has a string length that is between 22 inches and 24.6 inches.
+When it comes to the fingerboard on a short-scale guitar, you are going to want to purchase a guitar that has a string length that is between 22 inches and 24.6 inches.
 This is because it will be drastically easier you, the player, to take hold of all chords properly, because there will be less finger strength and less power needed in order to be able to play.
 Six-string guitars that have a smaller string length will also have a slimmer neck, which is one of the requirements that we have listed above.

 Having a slim neck on an acoustic guitar for small hands is also essential, for the same reason that having a shorter fingerboard is.
 The slimmer neck makes it easier for a small-handed player for grab onto the neck, making it easier to produce chords; slim necks are also great for guitarists who like to shred or play at a faster tempo.